 The following command will run all tests locally:

 % ./mach marionette test testing/marionette/harness/marionette_harness/tests/unit/test_navigation.py

-In case you want to run the tests with another Firefox binary:
+In case you want to run the tests with another binary like Firefox Nightly:

 When working on Marionette it is often useful to surface the stdout